evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ## Drivetrain

-XPENG G9 AWD Performance has an all-wheel drive system supported by two motors, one on each axle.
+XPENG G9 RWD Long Range has a rear-wheel drive system supported by one motor on the rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 95 mm, and the max is 195 mm.